University of Bristol: Halls of residence

 On the central precinct sits The Hawthorns, a student house accommodating 115 undergraduate students.
 The house started life as a collection of villas built somewhere between 1888 and 1924 that were later converted, bit by bit, into a hotel by John Dingle.
 The Hawthorns also houses conferencing facilities, the staff refectory and bar, the Accommodation Office and the Student Houses Office.
 33 Colston Street was opened in the city centre in October 2011 after the university acquired the property in 2009.

 Several of the residences in the central precinct are more recent and have been built and are managed by third-party organisations under exclusivity arrangements with the university.
-These include New Bridewell House, opened in 2016, which is in the former police HQ, it includes en-suite bedrooms and studios and is operated by Fresh Student Housing, Unite House and Chantry Court, opened in 2000 and 2003 respectively by the UNITE Group, as well as Dean's Court (2001, postgraduates only) and Woodland Court (2005), both run by the Dominion Housing Group.
+New Bridewell House, opened in 2016, is in the former police HQ, and is operated by Fresh Student Housing.
+Unite House and Chantry Court, were opened in 2000 and 2003 respectively by the UNITE Group.
+Dean's Court (2001, postgraduates only) and Woodland Court (2005), are both run by the Dominion Housing Group.

 All of the main halls elect groups of students to the Junior Common Room to organise the halls social calendar for the next year.
 Residents of student houses, private accommodation and students living at home become members of Orbital – a society organising social events for students throughout the year.

 Sport

-The University of Bristol has a rich heritage and reputation for sports.
-Sports membership at Bristol University totals up to 4,000 students across a wide range of unique teams and individual pursuits.
-Its network of over 70 sports clubs and four sites are run by the university's Student Union and its Sport,Exercise and Health Department.
+Sports membership at Bristol University totals up to 4,000 students across a wide range of unique team and individual pursuits.
+Its network of over 70 sports clubs and four sites are run by the university's Student Union and its Sport, Exercise and Health Department.
 Competing with other universities in the British Universities and Colleges Sport league (BUCS), Bristol university is placed 8th in the country.

 The university caters to its students with sporting facilities split across four primary complexes:

 Bristol University Indoor Sports Centre- The Indoor Sports Centre is located at the heart of the university campus and is home to a fully equipped two-storey gym, fitness studios, sports hall and Sports Medicine Clinic.

 Coombe Dingle Sports Complex- This 38-acre site in the heart of Stoke Bishop, features the only indoor tennis centre in Bristol and is where the university's more traditional outdoor sports reside.
 Coombe Dingle is typically used for training and competition.
 Throughout the year Coombe Dingle hosts a variety of competitive fixtures, including inter-university BUCS matches, plus local and national league matches.:

 Facilities available at Coombe Dingle Sports Complex: